 Why should IRM be used in international development?

 - Aid effectiveness—Global Affairs Canada is recognized by the international community for its capacity to work effectively in high-risk environments.
-Using risk management, the department is more able to make informed decisions, which in turn reduces risk and helps ensure that development projects and programs achieve their expected results.
-In this way, IRM supports the value-for-money expectation that TBS sets.
+Using risk management, the department is able to make more informed decisions, which in turn reduces risk and helps ensure that development projects and programs achieve their expected results.
+In this way, IRM supports the value-for-money expectation that Treasury Board Secretariat sets.

 Integrated Risk Management: